 Effective partnerships established between teachers and artists can enrich the quality of arts education.
 Many schools have programs that place artists in the classroom to demonstrate their art form.
-The Elia's study- Working with young people - identifies the following main benefits in such schemes:
+The Elia's study- Working with young people- identifies the following main benefits in such schemes:

-FOR YOUNG PEOPLE THE BENEFITS INCLUDE OPPORTUNITIES TO

-• gain an insight into the professional arts world,

-understand the artistic process,

-develop artistic skills,

-develop positive work relationships,

-• identify with the positive role models that artists can provide, gain and display enthusiasm, enjoyment and confidence.
+FOR YOUNG PEOPLE FOR TEACHERS FOR ARTISTS THE BENEFITS THE BENEFITS THE BENEFITS INCLUDE INCLUDE INCLUDE OPPORTUNITIES TO OPPORTUNITIES TO OPPORTUNITIES TO • gain an insight • reach a wider enrich the curricuaudience, lum overall, into the professional arts world, work with others. • contribute to their • understand the personal and pro-• help others to deartistic process, fessional developvelop their abilities. ment. develop artistic skills, develop positive work relationships, • identify with the positive role models that artists can provide, • gain and display enthusiasm, enjoyment and confidence.

-FOR ARTISTS THE BENEFITS INCLUDE OPPORTUNITIES TO

-reach a wider audience,

-• work with others,

-• help others to develop their abilities.

-FOR TEACHERS THE BENEFITS INCLUDE OPPORTUNITIES TO

-enrich the curriculum overall,

-• contribute to their personal and professional development.